-VPN (Virtual Private Network) is one of the most misunderstood technologies among non-technical people.
-Actually, I have come across even many technical people with complete and total misunderstanding of what VPN is and is not.
-These days the term VPN is touted as a solution for all things security and is advertised by VPN vendors as the one-size-fits-all security solution.
-This is a misconception and a false sense of security; VPN solution is not a magic shield for online safety.
-Let’s take a look at what VPN is and is not.
+A VPN (Virtual Private Network) is one of the most misunderstood technologies among non-technical people.
+In fact, I have encountered many technical people who completely misunderstand what a VPN is and is not.
+These days, the term VPN is often touted as a solution for all security issues and is advertised by vendors as a one-size-fits-all security solution.
+This is a misconception and creates a false sense of security.
+A VPN is not a magic shield for online safety; it is primarily a privacy tool, not a security tool.
+While privacy and security do overlap, they are distinct concepts.
+Privacy is about protecting your personal information and activities from being observed, whereas security involves protecting your data and devices from unauthorized access and threats.
+Let’s take a closer look at what a VPN is and is not.

 What VPN is?